-Corporate Membership Director – Alycia Pindar - Durham District School Board
+Equity, Diversity and Inclusion – Alycia Pindar - Durham District School Board

 Delicia is a choral conductor at Sistema Toronto and is currently pursuing her education at the University of Toronto where she is double majoring in Music and Mental Health Studies.
 Her passions include the intersections of music education, equity, mental health, and advocacy.
 She looks forward to working towards holistic and sustainable equity, diversity, and inclusion within the music education landscape.

 Webmaster – Lauren Simmons - Toronto District School Board